 American Perceptionalism examines how museums are reinventing themselves in a changing world.
 It engages with the most important issues facing museums – exhibit development, virtual experiences, community engagement and co-creation, diversity and inclusion, research and evaluation, and more.

-My name is Isabel Singer (she/her pronouns) and I am an experience designer, content strategist, and proud museum person!
+My name is Isabel Singer (she/her pronouns) and I am an experience designer, creative strategist, UX writer, and proud museum person!
 Located in the Windy City, I am employed at the experience design firm Luci Creative and serve as the Chairperson of the Chicago Museum Exhibitors Group.
 I have worked on projects for a diversity of institutions, including the National Music Museum, The Buffalo History Museum, Shedd Aquarium, Gerber/Hart Library and Archives, the Mount Vernon Hotel Museum, and many more.
 An enthusiastic museum blogger, I have contributed to the Art Museum Teaching blog, SuperHelpful Letters, and the National Emerging Museum Professionals Network’s blog, among others.

 A huge advocate for the discipline of history, I have an MPhil from the University of Cambridge in American history and a B.A. in history from Yale University, which taught me how to think critically.
 Equally important is my self-proclaimed qualification in public history dorkiness, which I earned by touring Civil War, WWI, and WWII battlefields with my dad.
 These escapades allowed me to build a close relationship with my father, acquire tools for communicating about complex emotionally-charged issues with the general public, and purchase a lot of souvenir t-shirts!